 Myth 5 – Fever should be treated with antipyretics

 We have established that fever is beneficial.
 Therefore, there is essentially no reason to treat a fever in and of itself.
 It will not cause harm, and it is probably helping.
 Some children tolerate having higher temperatures exceptionally well, so if they are playing happily or do not seem terribly bothered about their temperature of 39°C, then you leave them well alone.

 Treat the child, not the fever.

 Myth 6 – Fever should not be treated with antipyretics

 There is an opposing school of thought, which says that since fevers are beneficial, we should not treat them at all.
 Given how absolutely dreadful it can feel to have a fever (which many of us adults should be able to vouch for), many of us give medicines to try to bring the temperature down and make the child more comfortable.
 This is the right thing to do.
-Despite the potential benefits having a fever confers, there is no evidence of any clinically meaningful harms to treating temperatures in unwell children, or even in adults in ICU.
+Despite the potential benefits of having a fever, there is no evidence of any clinically significant harms to treating temperatures in unwell children or adults in ICU.
 If the child is distressed by the temperature, they should have antipyretics to make them feel more comfortable.

 - Fever helps your body to fight infection and is not dangerous (no matter how high)